chulminy/CIVE497-CIVE700/README.md

 This course is specially designed to suit the interest of **graduate students** and **senior undergraduate students who may pursue graduate studies**.
 You can see the course outline and task assignments in the previous year from [**w2024**](previous/w2024), [**w2022**](previous/w2022), [**w2021**](previous/w2021), [**w2020**](previous/w2020), [**w2019**](previous/w2019).
 Note that all lectures were already delivered through [**pre-recorded videos**](#lecture-video) in 2021.
 When you are absent from a class, you can watch the corresponding lecture video.
 However, students are highly encouraged to attend the classes.

-Based on past course surveys, students should anticipate dedicating **at least 20 hours per week** to study class materials, work on assignments, and undertake research projects.
-Additionally, a strong background in computer programming is expected of students. **If you are unsure about allocating this much time, please carefully reconsider enrolling.** For undergraduates, be aware that the instructor will not accommodate personal situations, like capstone projects, quizzes, midterms, or finals, that do not adhere to institutional policies and guidelines.
+Based on past course surveys, students should anticipate dedicating **at least 10 hours per week** to study class materials, work on assignments, and undertake research projects.
+Additionally, a strong background in computer programming is expected of students. **If you are unsure about allocating this much time, please carefully reconsider enrollment.** For undergraduates, be aware that the instructor will not accommodate personal situations, like capstone projects, quizzes, midterms, or finals, that do not adhere to institutional policies and guidelines.

 ## Intended Learning Outcomes